 you to confirm if you are sure you want to terminate it as shown in the image

-At this point you should press the Yes button in order to
+At this point you should press the Yes button in order to kill the process.

 - At this point you should download Malwarebytes Anti-Malware, or MBAM, to scan your computer for any any infections or adware that may be present.
 Please download Malwarebytes from the following

 Malwarebytes Anti-Malware Download Link (Download page will open in a new window)